So, you clicked on that link, did you? Hm.

 Anyway, I made a couple of peripheral contacts at the convention — meaning I met some people from afar and decided to check out their websites.
 (Yes, I’m quite shy!
 I hate encroaching on people.
 But if we ever become close, watch out!) 🙂

-Through a number of coincidences, I ended up keeping an eye on Jeffrey Turner and Yard Dog Press.
+Through several coincidences, I ended up keeping an eye on Jeffrey Turner and Yard Dog Press.
 From their news pages, I learned about Zumaya Publications.
 I sent them sample chapters and the synopsis for three manuscripts I had in the queue (No, not that first one!
 It’s still hidden away) and they accepted both In the Service of Samurai and Vassal of El.

 I had to learn all sorts of things once my novels were accepted — so not only have I continued to polish my writing, but I also had to learn about marketing and generating sales!
 A lot more work than writing the books, let me tell you!
 Whee!